Ghobi-A/Midi/README.md

 ## Installation

-Install the core dependencies and this package:
+Install the core dependencies and this package.
+The included `requirements.txt` bundles optional libraries used by the demonstration modules (e.g. the Suno client and Demucs separator):

 ```bash
 pip install -r requirements.txt